-Plus: Marty Grabstein, Katie Leigh, Phil Lollar, Dallas McKinnon, and Keith Scott, with rare photos and commentary, and an extensive foreword by Starlog editor David McDonnell!”
+Plus: Marty Grabstein, Katie Leigh, Phil Lollar, Dallas McKennon, and Keith Scott, with rare photos and commentary, and an extensive foreword by Starlog editor David McDonnell!”

 To conserve print space, we have made their filmographies available at my website, here.

 At long last, after 41 years of meticulous research, Volume One of The Star Wars Historical Sourcebook is now available to the public, published by Pulp Hero Press (an imprint of Theme Park Press) through Amazon.com worldwide.
 Volume One covers the years 1971 to 1976.
 ISBN 978-1-6839-0148-8, 396 pp.

 Bob McLain, the publisher, wrote, “Part narrative, part oral history, part exhaustive reference, the Star Wars Historical Sourcebook draws upon dozens of interviews with Star Wars cast, crew, and the cadre of supporters who promoted the films, wrote the novelizations, and worked behind-the-scenes with George Lucas to bring a galaxy far, far away to a theatre near you.